Longitudinal conductivity at integer quantum Hall transitions: Proof of Theorem

-where we have performed an integration by parts in time.
-Notice that the contributions coming from the boundary terms in time are well-defined since $\partial_l P_\mu\in\Bs_1$ by Lemma \ref{lem:norm-derivative-projector-estimate}.
+Notice that the contributions coming from the boundary terms in time are well-defined since $\partial_l P_\mu\in L^1(\FC_1^*)$ by Lemma \ref{lem:norm-derivative-projector-estimate}.
 In particular, the term at $t=-\infty$ vanishes, while for the term at $t=0$ we observe that